BMW Club Gathering

-Driving Tour of the Laurel Highlands – Friday, July 21
+SOLD OUT: Driving Tour of the Laurel Highlands – Friday, July 21

 Driving Tour of the Laurel Highlands.
 Experience the beautiful countryside southeast of Pittsburgh in your BMW. $15 per car registration.
 There is no limit on passengers.
 Lunches at historic Stone House Restaurant in Farmington, PA are not included and can be purchased for $30 each.
 BMW CCA membership required for this event.

-Welcome Reception – Friday, July 21
+SOLD OUT: Welcome Reception – Friday, July 21

 BMW Allegheny Chapter Dinner Reception at the Indigo Hotel located at 329 Technology Drive, Pittsburgh, PA 15219. $40 per person for buffet dinner.
 Cash bar available.
 The contemporary, American Style Bistro serves dinner with an impressive selection of local libations.